 This article is part of our series on national suit styles.
 We’ll be talking about America’s role in the global suiting canon, the details of what makes an American suit American, and where these suits come from.
-You’re more than welcome to read the entire article, but feel free to click any of the following links to jump to the section that most interests you:

 - What Makes An American Suit “American?”

 - Is An American Cut Suit Right For Your Body Type?

 Use the links in the menu above to jump ahead or scroll down to learn more.

 See All Our Suits Content!